About this Research Topic

 • What is the framework for future research in healthcare simulation?

-• covers usage of simulation modalities in obstetrics and gynaecology, any field of surgery, paediatrics, disaster response, and emergency medicine;
+• covers usage of simulation modalities in obstetrics and gynecology, any field of surgery, pediatrics, disaster response, and emergency medicine

-• covers both simulations in a physical laboratory, in-situ simulation, and simulation sessions conducted online; and
+• covers both simulations in a physical laboratory, in-situ simulation, and simulation sessions conducted online

 • welcomes new approaches or practices in simulation especially, not limited to online simulation.